For many, stopping at Ipoh is a must to sample some of Ipoh’s famous food and Ipoh biscuits!

 Tai Soo Ipoh Famous No.1 Dessert (24, Jalan Mustapha Al-Bakry, Ipoh Town, 30300 Ipoh, Perak)

 Renovated in September 2018, the food court at Ipoh Stadium has a lot of popular hawker stalls.
-Locals love to come here for supper!
-Prices are a little higher than elsewhere in Ipoh though.
+Locals love to come here for breakfast, lunch, dinner, or supper!

 One notable stall at Ipoh Stadium is Fai Kee Fish Head Noodle @ Medan Selera Stadium Perak.
 Their fish head noodles sells out the fastest among their extensive menu.